dotnet/AspNetCore.Docs/aspnetcore/security/authorization/simple.md

 ## Authorize attribute and Razor Pages

 The <xref:Microsoft.AspNetCore.Authorization.AuthorizeAttribute> can ***not*** be applied to Razor Page handlers.
 For example, `[Authorize]` can't be applied to `OnGet`, `OnPost`, or any other page handler.
-Consider using an ASP.NET Core MVC controller for pages that require mixed authorization attributes on different handlers.
+Consider using an ASP.NET Core MVC controller for pages with different authorization requirements for different handlers.

 The following two approaches can be used to apply authorization to Razor Page handler methods: